amashry/nist-autonomous-inspection/README.md

 - Implement a search routine for the drone to navigate a predefined area of interest.
 - Allow the drone to switch between the search and inspection routines dynamically.
-- Implement the custom YOLOv5 model for detecting objects within the buckets during the inspection routine.
+- Integrate adaptive path planning for the drone based on the detection.

 ## Acknowledgments